Kingdom of Jimma: Establishment

 At first, the Badi of Saqqa were the predominant clan (which led to the alternate name of Jimma Badi), but late in the 18th century another group, the Diggo of Mana, began to extend their domain, conquering the Lalo clan who lived around Jiren, and gaining access to the market and trade center at Hirmata (later called Jimma).
-Mohammed Hassen believes that the Badi lost their predominant position in part due to raids by king Abba Bagido of Limmu-Ennarea, but also due to constant infighting.
+Mohammed Hassen believes that the Badi lost their predominant position in part due to raids by king Abba Bagibo of Limmu-Ennarea, but also due to constant infighting.
 It was during the reign of Abba Jifar I that the kingdom of Jimma coalesced, and after this time Jimma was frequently referred to as Jimma Abba Jifar.
-King Abba Jifar also converted to Islam, and began the long process of also converting his entire kingdom to that religion.
+King Abba Jifar was also converted to Islam in 1830 by Abdul Hakim, an Amhara trader from Gondar, and began the long process of also converting his entire kingdom to that religion.
 Herbert S. Lewis credits Abba Jifar with having initiated "many administrative and political innovations", despite the lack of specific historical evidence.
 According to oral tradition, Abba Jifar claimed the right to the extensive areas of the newly conquered land as well as virgin or unused land, which he both kept for himself and used to reward his family, followers and favorites.
 He reportedly constructed at least five palaces in different parts of Jimma.
-The historian Mordechai Abir notes that between the years 1839 and 1841 of his reign, Abba Jifar fought with Abba Bagido, the King of Limmu-Ennarea, over the district of Badi-Folla.
+The historian Mordechai Abir notes that between the years 1839 and 1841 of his reign, Abba Jifar fought with Abba Bagibo, the King of Limmu-Ennarea, over the district of Badi-Folla.
 The area was important for control of the caravan route between the Kingdom of Kaffa on the one hand, and the provinces of Gojjam and Shewa on the other.
-While the two Kings negotiated a peace in 1841, and sealed the treaty with the marriage of Abba Jifar's daughter to Abba Bagido's son Abba Dula, the Jimma King eventually conquered Badi-Folla (1847) and secured control over this important caravan route.
+While the two Kings negotiated a peace in 1841, and sealed the treaty with the marriage of Abba Jifar's daughter to Abba Bagibo's son Abba Dula, the Jimma King eventually conquered Badi-Folla (1847) and secured control over this important caravan route.

 Under King Abba Gomol, the ancient Kingdom of Garo was conquered and annexed into Jimma.
 King Gomol settled wealthy men from his kingdom in the former state.
 He also brought important men from Garo to live at Jiren, thus integrating the two polities.